 Introduces students to the world of work, choosing an employer from a broad range of sectors and giving them the opportunity to spend a week as a member of staff.
 Gaining the basics of punctually, following instructions and being part of the workforce.

-As the employment market becomes ever more complex, engaging with employers is crucial for young people to develop their knowledge of the 'World of Work', allowing them to make informed decisions about further or higher education, an apprenticeship or selecting a job, career or profession.
-Careers guidance and inspiration in schools indicates that one of the principles for good practice that schools should consider when developing their strategy for career guidance is to “offer high quality work experience that properly reflects individuals’ studies and strengths, and supports the academic curriculum”.
-It also identifies the need to build strong connections.
+Engaging with employers is crucial for young people to develop their knowledge of the 'world of work', allowing them to make informed decisions about further or higher education, an apprenticeship or selecting a job, career or profession.

 - source a range of employers for whole cohort work experience